jimoe/repocli/README.md

 ## Build

-As this cli is written in [go](https://golang.org/) it should be able to run on all systems, but it is only tested on Ubuntu 20.04.

 If you do not have go installed you can follow go's [install instructions](https://golang.org/doc/install) to install it.
 It is quite simple.

 Download this repo with git: `git clone git@github.com:jimoe/repocli.git`

-run `make build` to build it the default directory (~/bin) or `make build /some/direcotory` if you want to install it somewhere else
+run `make build` to build it the default directory (~/bin) or `sudo make build /opt/repocli` if you, for example, want to install it in the */opt* directory

 Make sure the install directory is in you PATH, then verify by running `repocli --version`